alissatroiano/MS-1/README.md

 Written Content:

 * The class descriptions in the schedule section were copied from [Holistic Yoga School](https://www.holisticyogaschool.com/yoga-class-description/) and reworded by the [developer](https://www.github.com/alissatroiano).

-* The deployment section of this README file was copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)

 * All other website content pertaining to Infinity Studio is fictional and was written by the [developer](https://www.github.com/alissatroiano).